mit-submit/submit-users-guide/source/tutorials/tutorial_4.rst

 The Scenario
 ~~~~~~~~~~~~

 You set up source control to keep track of the current stable version of your code.
-Then you start working on a new feature, but are interrupted by someone who wants you to run a calculation using the orignal version of your code.
+Then you start working on a new feature, but are interrupted by someone who wants you to run a calculation using the original version of your code.
 You switch to that code version to fulfill the request and the switch back to pick up where you left off developing your new feature.
 Once you are happy with this new feature, you incorporate it into your main ('stable') version of your code.
 Then you publish your code (and history) to GitHub to collaborate with others.

 Setting up Source Control (with Git)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~